satgit62/enigmalight/README.md

 ![EnigmaLight config editor_wled](https://github.com/user-attachments/assets/a757e1a6-77a9-4e99-a850-50075c3f6115)

-If you save the settings in the configuration editor by clicking 'Green/Create config file', the LED controller has been detected, and dynamic lighting control has been started via the green button in the settings, it should look like this:
+If you save the settings in the configuration editor by clicking 'Green/Create configfile', the LED controller has been detected, and dynamic lighting control has been started via the green button in the settings, it should look like this:

 ![EnigmaLight](https://github.com/user-attachments/assets/7b8c9d6c-990f-487d-a840-a33e36813009)